SinghAbhishek1998/ZS-OFFDR/README.md

-A Multimodal Meme detection Framework for Offensiveness
+A Multimodal Famework for deciphering Offensive memes on social media platform

+Sample Dataset is provided for now